r0zetta/graph_simulations/README.md

 ```

 ## Options

+The GraphViz __init__() takes optional parameters that allow the user to adjust the final graphical output of the module.
+Some of those parameters are described below.

 **mag_factor** (default: 1.0) Defines the size of the image output.
 At a value of 1.0, the size of the image is 1200 x 1200.
 Setting this to 4.0 or higher will allow even the smallest labels on a resulting image to be examined.